 The submitted plans indicated that C-517 is not proposed for dedication nor construction but is proposed for reservation.
-At this time, the Prince George's County Department of Public Works and Transportation (DPW&T) has not provided a response for this road segment for reservation.
-Therefore, dedication nor reservation of C-517 is recommended at this time.
+At this time, it is not clear if the Prince George's County Department of Public Works and Transportation (DPW&T) will consider this road segment for reservation.
+Moreover, a reservation does not appear to be desirable because the right-of-way for C-517 has been dedicated on the adjacent property, suggesting that dedication is more appropriate for this application.
+Staff recommends that the applicant dedicate the appropriate rights-of-way for C-517 as part of this development application for the future collector road and shared roadway facility.
 Since no roadway has been built on the adjacent property, staff does not recommend that the applicant build the roadway as part of this application, however, DPIE makes the determination for when and what standard roadways are built.
-Staff further recommends the planned shared roadway be incorporated into the design of C-517 if the right-of-way is acquired and constructed in the future, or part of a future DPW&T capital improvement project.
+Staff further recommends the planned shared roadway be incorporated into the design of C-517 at the time of future construction, whether as part of this application, or part of a future DPW&T capital improvement project.